 Celebrate the 100th anniversary of the birth of Leonard Bernstein with a new cabaret performance of works drawn from his extensive catalog of Broadway hits, including West Side Story and Candide.

 Love Wagner?
 So do we, so in addition to performances of Rhinegold, we've also programmed a Wagner recital program featuring internationally-acclaimed dramatic soprano Jane Eaglen, a Wagner Scenes evening, a song recital, and a lecture/conversation with Jane Eaglen detailing her experience in creating a role in these epic works.

 For the Strauss lovers, in addition to performances of Arabella, we also offer a lecture on Strauss' operas of the 1930s, and a recital of Strauss lieder.

-Tickets go on sale for all events on Monday 19 March.
+Tickets are now on sale for all events.